grzesiek-galezowski/tdd-ebook/manuscript/330_Test-Driving_Command.md

 ## Summary

 In this chapter, Johnny and Benjamin used interface discovery again.
-They used some technical and some domain-related reasons to create a need for new abstractions.
+They used some technical and some domain-related reasons to create a need for new abstractions and design their communication protocols.
 These abstractions were then pulled into the Statement.

 Remember Johnny and Benjamin extended effort when test-driving the controller.
 This effort paid off now - they were free to shape abstractions mostly outside the constraints imposed by a specific framework.

 This chapter does not have a retrospective companion chapter like the previous ones.
-Most of the interesting stuff that happened here was already explained.
+Most of the interesting stuff that happened here was already explained earlier.